KaneCheshire/xcresultviewer/README.md

 - In Terminal, navigate to where the utility is located
 - Run `./xcresultviewer '<path to an .xcresult bundle (usually located in derived data)>'`

+Watch out for spaces in the path name.

 `xcresultviewer` only shows tests that failed and matches up automatic screenshots with activities so you can follow the flow.

 ## Suggestions?